Basic imports

 JWST-like Aperture

-So what if we want to do something more compelx like a JWST-like aperture?
-The code cell below are just some simple function used to calculate the centers of each segment, eventually an optimised version of this will be included in dLux.
-Untill then, dont worry too much about the details.
+So what if we want to do something more complex like a JWST-like aperture?
+The code cell below is just some simple functions used to calculate the centers of each segment, eventually an optimised version of this will be included in dLux.
+Untill then, don't worry too much about the details.

 # This is just some code used to calculate the hexagon centers.
 Down the line, an